 The development of language and English is at the heart of everything we do at Eliot Bank.
 We want our children to leave primary school as confident and skilled readers, writers, listeners and communicators.
 Emphasis on this starts in Nursery and continues right the way through to Year 6.

 Children receive short, fun daily sessions to develop their phonic knowledge.
-From EYFS to Key Stage 1, children are supported with their decoding skills for reading and writing in daily, differentiated phonic sessions.
-At Eliot Bank, we use the synthetic phonics programme, Letters and Sounds to support our planning and delivery of lessons.
+From EYFS to Key Stage 1, children are supported with their decoding skills for reading and writing in daily systematic synthetic phonic sessions.
+At Eliot Bank, we use the synthetic phonics programme, Little Wandle Letters and Sounds Revised progression which ensures children build on their growing knowledge of the alphabetic code mastering phonics to read and spell as they move through the school.
 We also link handwriting and spellings to our daily phonics teaching.
-Letters and Sounds is also used to support lessons for children in year 3 and 4 who require extra support.
-Intervention lessons, for those who need additional support to get back on track, include Dancing Bears, Soundswrite and Lexia.
+This phonic resource will also be used for Rapid Catch up for children in Year 2 and above who require extra support.

 Writing is taught through Talk for Writing: an approach which develops speaking, listening, vocabulary and grammar as well as children’s creative writing skills.
 It has had a huge impact on our children’s literacy skills; their ability to be successful storytellers and the quality of their writing is astounding because of it.
 The method focuses on children learning quality texts off by heart so that rich language and structure is embedded and built upon in every year group.
 A range of fiction and non-fiction genres are taught throughout the year and writing toolkits are established so that children are aware of the features of different text types.

 We have a handwriting policy which is based on the cursive script.
 This is also taught in short sessions 2 – 3 times a week.
 Once children have mastered the joins, handwriting is linked to spellings.